 How do you know when it’s time for an ERP upgrade?

 As the business continues to grow and expand into new services or via acquisitions, new business requirements are introduced.
-In 2017, McKesson Pharmacy Systems (MPS) announced the integration of medication synchronization and mobile delivery into its pharmacy management systems.
-These types of new business offerings require systems to support the introduction of new solutions without creating impacts, or worse, downtime, for upstream or downstream processes.
+McKesson Pharmacy Systems (MPS) announced the integration of medication synchronization and mobile delivery into its pharmacy management systems.
+These types of business offerings require systems to support the introduction of new solutions without creating impacts, or worse, downtime, for upstream or downstream processes.
 Additionally, in the pharma space, S/4 HANA now incudes advanced PLM capabilities that help manage complex product lifecycles, from drug discovery to commercialization, ensuring better control over research, development, and product introduction.

 System defects and the inability to further scale due to customization begins to impact the customer.
 Complex pricing routines are no longer able to support new sales contracts, discounted pricing, or marketing campaigns.
 Documents begin to reflect incorrect data or calculations.
 Items are not transferred from order entry to the warehouse accurately resulting in incorrect shipments.
 Or warehouse operations and logistics no longer accurately reflects inventory or its associated bin locations.
 Digital connectivity cannot synchronize and therefore displays incorrect data.